vgwidt/zabbix-tools/README.md

 # zabbix-tools

 A CLI tool for interacting with Zabbix API built in Rust.
 Designed for Zabbix 6.

+This was quickly written up for a couple of mass host update features, there is not much for error checking.

+Features:
+* Bulk Add Hosts via CSV
+* Bulk update host names
+* Send custom JSON requests

-Functions added to test API and add hosts manually or via .csv file.
+Adding hosts can be done manually or via .csv file.
 Assumes SNMPv2 and a number of other host settings.
 See /cfg/hosts.csv for the fields that can be adjusted.

 An API token is required for requests that require authentication.